Dsutherland899/Revenue-Engine-Audit/README.md

 * Large disparity between 'Prospecting' stage and 'Engaging' stage, indicating that their could be a bottleneck issue between these two stages preventing them from being moved into Won or Lost.
-* Within the 'Lost' stage GTX Basic is the most common to be within this stage with 521 opportunities
+* Within the 'Lost' stage GTX Basic is the most common to be within this stage with 521 opportunities.
 * Without figures on what the revenue of these lost opportunities are it is hard to establish what lost out revenue figures would look like.

   **Sector Review**
-* The retail sector generates the most revenue for the company with $1.87M contributed, however average deal size within this sector ($2.34K) is smaller compared to Software Finance and Entertainment ($2.40K, $2.54K and $2.65K)
+* The retail sector generates the most revenue for the company with $1.87M contributed, however average deal size within this sector ($2.34K) is smaller compared to Software Finance and Entertainment ($2.40K, $2.54K and $2.65K).
 * Marketing sectors sees the highest winrate with 59.94%, this can be attributed to the GTX Pro and the GTX Plus Pro success within this channel, especially for GTX Plus Pro as despite having the second least deal opportunities within this sector it generated the second highest total and median revenue with $259,016 and $4,984.5 respectively.

 # Strategic Recommendations for Revenue Growth